Kyosho: Scorpion

 Races with electric off-road cars increased in popularity after the release of Tamiya's Rough Rider.
 The 2WD "Scorpion" was released by Kyosho during this period.
 Kyosho had been promoting its 1/8 scale engine buggy "Circuit 20" in races at the time, and the Scorpion can be described as a miniaturized version of the Circuit 20.
 The double trailing arm front suspension, semi-streaming rear suspension, aluminum ladder frame, rear-mounted RS540S motor, oil damper and coil springs very much resemble the design for a 1/8 scale racing buggy of the time.
 The thin body was realized by placing the batteries pointing forward, and its light weight (1680g, with full equipment) gave it a huge advantage over rival models.
 Its main rivals were Tamiya's Rough Rider and ayk's 556B.

-The Scorpion revolutionized radio-controlled racing with its release, as it became almost impossible to win races without using a Scorpion.
-This model became one of the most popular of Kyosho's products, and sold for 17,800 yen at the time.

 The "Tomahawk" uses the same suspension as the Scorpion, but its layout was completely made over.
 The plastic mech box was changed to a double-deck mech plate, allowing its weight to decrease to 1,450g.
 It was sold for 19,800 yen at the time.

 The "Turbo Scorpion" was also derived from the Scorpion.
 This model was sold for 19,800 yen at the time.